-Before we go onto what goes into selecting the best channel manager for your hotel, lets try and understand why a channel manager is an absolute essential product for any hotel or even small accommodation business in today’s day and age.
+Before we go onto what goes into selecting the best channel manager for your hotel, let’s try and understand why a channel manager is an absolutely essential product for any hotel or even small accommodation business in today’s day and age.

 Why are channel managers indispensable now?

-Small errors or delays in exposing the correct available inventory or rates to any online channel for any future date can either contribute to an overbooking of rooms or worse, an underbooking.
-While an overbooking is easy to spot because you will have many guests screaming at your reception when it happens… an underbooking is far more difficult to trace because you don’t know what potential revenue you are missing out on by exposing less rooms or lower rates than you actually could have sold.
+Small errors or delays in exposing the correct available inventory or rates to any online channel for any future date can either contribute to overbooking of rooms or worse, an underbooking.
+While overbooking is easy to spot because you will have many guests screaming at your reception when it happens… an underbooking is far more difficult to trace because you don’t know what potential revenue you are missing out on by exposing fewer rooms or lower rates than you actually could have sold.

-Hence arises the need for an online channel manager for hotels to manage their rates and inventory on all portals through a single login.
+Hence arises the need for an HMS Software to manage their rates and inventory on all portals through a single login.

 A typical online channel manager for hotels is a technology product which provides a single dashboard for a hotel revenue manager or reservations manager to:

-(4) it also allows the hotel the ability to set Rate Restrictions like Minimum length of stay (MLOS), Blackout dates, Closed for Arrival (CTA) and Closed for Departure (CTD) to ensure that it able to control it’s revenue pattern during certain peak periods.
-Of course these restrictions can only be implemented for those channels which allow a hotel to set these rules in the first place via APIs.
+- It also allows the hotel the ability to set Rate Restrictions like Minimum length of stay (MLOS), Blackout dates, Closed for Arrival (CTA) and Closed for Departure (CTD) to ensure that is able to control its revenue pattern during certain peak periods.
+Of course, these restrictions can only be implemented for those channels which allow a hotel to set these rules in the first place via APIs.

-(7) it allows the ability to the hotel to do a live fetch of rates and inventories actually visible on the extranets of each OTA on a real time basis and spot mismatches or resync whenever required.
+- It allows the ability of the hotel to do a live fetch of rates and inventories actually visible on the extranets of each OTA on a real-time basis and spot mismatches or resync whenever required.

-(8) it is integrated to all important revenue sources of the hotel through an official API integration so that no important channel is left unsynced otherwise it could lead to potential issues for the hotel sales desk in the form of overbooking, underbooking or incorrect rates for bookings.
-Many channel managers perform a dirty sync or a screen scraping method of managing OTA extranets which is unreliable and can lead to sync issues.
+- It is integrated to all-important revenue sources of the hotel through an official API integration so that no important channel is left unsynced otherwise it could lead to potential issues for the hotel sales desk in the form of overbooking, underbooking or incorrect rates for bookings.
+Many channel managers perform dirty sync or a screen scraping method of managing OTA extranets which is unreliable and can lead to sync issues.